-In 1992 he returned to Cambridge to become the first Henry Martyn Lecturer in Mission Studies in the Cambridge Theological Federation, founding Director of the Henry Martyn Centre for the study of mission and world Christianity and affiliated Lecturer in the Faculty of Divinity of the University.
+In 1992 he returned to Cambridge to become the first Henry Martyn Lecturer in Mission Studies in the Cambridge Theological Federation, founding Director of the Henry Martyn Centre, renamed Cambridge Centre for Christianity Worldwide in 2014, for the study of mission and world Christianity and affiliated Lecturer in the Faculty of Divinity of the University.
 During his time in Cambridge he studied for a PhD from the University of Utrecht in the Netherlands.

 Dr Kings became vicar of St Mary’s Islington in 2000.
 He has served on the Liturgical Commission and the Mission Theological Advisory Group of the Church of England and serves on the Anglican Communion Network for Inter-Faith Concerns.